Luthey-Schulten-Lab/SummerSchool_2025/CME/README.md

+# Coupled Genetic Information Processes and Metabolism in Minimal Cell, JCVI-syn3A

+## Description:

+## Outline:

-# Terminal Commands to Run Jobs on Delta
+0. Terminal Commands to Conduct the Simulation
+1. Introduction to Lattice-Microbe, a GPU accelerated stochastic simulation platform
+2. Tutorial 1: Bimolecular Reaction Solved in ODE and CME
+3. Tutorial 2: Genetic Information Processs in CME
+4. Tutorial 3: CMEODE Whole-Cell Model of a Genetically Minimal Cell, JCVI-Syn3A

+## 0. Terminal Commands

-## Login into Delta login node
+### 0.1 Login into Delta login node

 ```bash
 ssh USERNAME@login.delta.ncsa.illinois.edu